thoughtspot/thoughtspot.github.io/_end-user/onboarding/user-onboarding-experience.md

 ---
 When you begin using ThoughtSpot, the onboarding process starts automatically and guides you through a few basic scenarios.

-Usually, you receive an email welcoming you to the onboarding process at ThoughtSpot.
+Usually, you receive an email welcoming you to the ThoughtSpot.
+You can click the **Get started** link, which takes you to the ThoughtSpot login page.

 To repeat user onboarding, see [Revisit onboarding]({{ site.baseurl }}/end-user/introduction/about-user.html#onboarding).